LLM Collaboration With Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Leveraging billions of parameters and extensive pre-training on large-scale datasets, state-of-the-art LLMs have demonstrated remarkable capabilities across diverse domains \cite{llama3, gpt4, gemini}.
-To adapt to specific applications or align with human preferences, fine-tuning has emerged as a critical secondary training stage.
+State-of-the-art LLMs have demonstrated remarkable capabilities across diverse domains \cite{llama3, gpt4, gemini}.
+To adapt to specific applications or align with human preferences, fine-tuning has emerged as a critical training stage.
 Compared to supervised fine-tuning, Reinforcement Learning (RL) enables more generalizable learning for complex, multi-turn tasks through human-aligned reward design, making it an important technique for fine-tuning \cite{ouyang, deepseek-r1, zieglerrlhf}.

-Likewise, Multi-Agent Systems (MAS) have been extensively studied over the past decades, with substantial progress in modeling and solving problems involving multiple agents \cite{MarkovGameMARL, yoavmas, peterstonemas}.
-In particular, advances in cooperative MAS have demonstrated strong potential for enabling effective collaboration in distributed settings, such as games, robotics, and traffic control \cite{smac, smacii, openai5, amato2016policy, traffic, mylovelypaper}.
-These developments motivate the application of MAS principles and techniques to LLM collaboration, where multiple LLMs working together can solve more complex tasks in a more robust and efficient manner.
+Likewise, Multi-Agent Systems (MAS) have been extensively studied over the past decades, with substantial progress in modeling and solving problems involving multiple agents \cite{weiss1999multiagent, van2008multi, yoavmas, peterstonemas}.
+In particular, advances in cooperative MAS have demonstrated strong potential for enabling effective collaboration in distributed settings, such as games, robotics, and traffic control \cite{smac, smacii, openai5, traffic, liutraffic, IJRR2025}.
+These developments motivate the application of MAS principles and techniques to LLM collaboration, where multiple LLMs working together can solve more complex tasks more robustly and efficiently.

 There has been some recent work on coordinating multiple LLMs.
 Some approaches implement coordination at the inference stage, enabling agents to interact through debate, discussion, or verification \cite{dudebate, autogen, duverifier}.
 These methods operate at the prompt level, with fixed models that are not tuned toward coordination-centric objectives.
 The agents may have conflicting answers or spread incorrect information to other participants, limiting performance \cite{whymultillmfail, debatefail}.
 Moreover, the design of effective prompts remains difficult and unclear.
 Other approaches fine-tune agents independently with individual or role-conditioned rewards.
-However, they require carefully curated rewards for each individual or role \cite{fama, spiral, maft}, and, as independent learning methods, lack convergence guarantees \cite{Tan1993}.
+However, they require carefully curated rewards for each individual or role \cite{spiral, maft}, and, as independent learning methods, lack convergence guarantees \cite{Tan1993}.